-Cummins is sponsoring this look at where to travel during the holidays.
+Cummins originally sponsored this look at where to travel during the holidays.

 If staying home for the holidays isn’t your thing, consider travel ideas that combine wanderlust with festive celebrations for a fun holiday away from home.
 Here are my favorite ideas to get you started.